datapplab/SBGN-ML.files/data/id.mapping/mapping.each.pair/for.use.all/both/README.txt

         2.1.2 Map other IDs to pathwayCommons biopax protein IDs through UNIPROT, using pathview
                         Note: currently pathwview supports only several species (not the same as the species in Reactome).
 Therefore some species in UNIPROT-TO-pathwayCommons mapping may be lost.
     2.2 MetaCyc
-        2.2.1 Map UNIPROT to MetaCyc Biopax protein ID.
+        2.2.1 Map UNIPROT to MetaCyc Biopax protein ID (i.e. glyph ID in SBGN-ML files, because the SBGN-ML files were generated from the BIOPAX files using "PaxtoolsR").
-                Extracted from downloaded BIOPAX files.
+                2.2.1.1 MetaCyc protein ID to glyph ID: This is extracted from downloaded BIOPAX files.
 For example : https://metacyc.org/META/pathway-biopax?type=3&object=PWY-7754
-                It has UNIPROT from all supported species.
+                2.2.1.2 MetaCyc protein ID to UNIPROT:
+                        Used the following files from MetaCyc:
+                               uniprot-seq-ids.dat
+                               reactions.dat
+                               proteins.dat
+                               protein-links.dat
+                               gene-links.dat
+                2.2.1.3 Map UNIPROT to glyph IDs by merging the above two tables.
                 Result is in this RData "metacyc.SBGN_UNIPROT.RData"
         2.2.2 Use pathview to map other ID types to UNIPROT, then map to MetaCyc Biopax protein IDs.
          Note: currently pathwview supports only several species (not the same as the species in Reactome).
 Therefore some species in UNIPROT-TO-metacyc mapping may be lost.

+        2.2.3 Map uniref to glyph ID:
+                2.2.1.1 MetaCyc protein ID to glyph ID: This is extracted from downloaded BIOPAX files.
+For example : https://metacyc.org/META/pathway-biopax?type=3&object=PWY-7754
+                2.2.1.2 MetaCyc protein ID to uniref:
+                        Used the following files from humann2 package: metacyc_reactions_level4ec_only.uniref (https://pypi.python.org/pypi/humann2)
+                        Used the following files from MetaCyc:
+                               reactions.dat
+                               proteins.dat
+                               protein-links.dat
+                               gene-links.dat
+                2.2.1.3 Map UNIPROT to glyph IDs by merging the above two tables.